BrownieO/Conlang-notes/Grammar/adjectives.md

+---
+description: To convert a noun into an adjective, insert the particle "id" before the gender suffix.
+You can also change the gender suffix for an U.
+---
 ## Adjectives
-To convert a noun into an adjective, insert the particle "id".
-You can also use the deductive gender "u".
-E.g.
+To convert a noun into an adjective, insert the particle "id" before the gender suffix.
+You can also change the gender suffix for an U. E.g.
 - kanideon = canine
 - amidu = loving